arzwa/MultilocusIsland/docs/draft-hapdip2.md

 adaptation).
 We keep the average dominance coefficient fixed to $2/3$ for each model.
-In contrast with the independent model, we find that for the models that incorporate a correlation between $s$ and $h$, recessives are typically more likely to contribute to the realized differentiation at equilibrium (@fig:dfecomp, @fig:dfe1, @fig:dfe2, @fig:dfe3).
+In contrast with the independent model, we find that for the models that incorporate such a correlation between $s$ and $h$, recessives are typically more likely to contribute to the realized differentiation at equilibrium (@fig:dfecomp, @fig:dfe1, @fig:dfe2, @fig:dfe3).
+When we make the opposite assumption that locally beneficial alleles tend to be dominant (corresponding, for instance, to the case with a strong Haldane's sieve effect during adaptation), we find a somewhat less dramatic shift in the joint density as migration rates go up (@fig:dfe4).
+The distribution also shifts towards higher selection coefficients, but somewhat less so than in the model with the opposite correlation.
+Swamping of partially recessive alleles of small effect further shifts the distribution towards smaller values of $h$.
+Clearly, these examples show how correlations between $s$ and $h$ can have a rather important influence on the realized genetic architecture at migration-selection balance, driving up the contribution of recessives in one case but not in the other.

 ## Discussion